AndyDentFree/perswifting/PersistedHierarchies/README.md

 I am fairly certain the problem is that I am explicitly creating new containers whilst decoding, which works as you recurse down into them but leaves the original at the point in the data stream where you created the nested container.

 So I need to either get the containers created differently or somehow advance the main context.

+## Roll-your own
+Rather than working on EncoderUsing to wrap the JSONEncoder et al (which is fine, it's just the DecoderUsing which needs work), I'm going to do my own encoding in order to just ship something ASAP.